ministryofjustice/manage-supervisions-design-history/app/posts/2021-07-16-sentence-tab.md

 We list all requirements of an order within the sentence section, with each requirement having its own data – such as notes and start dates.

 We try to surface as much relevant information upfront in the description as we can – for example the type, subtype and any values.
 For example, "150 hours unpaid work" rather than just "Unpaid work".

+### Order length extended

+An example of a requirement not covered is ‘Order length extended’, using this someone could add more RAR days.
+We need to do further investigation around when/how this requirement is used.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({